-Mobile apps can generate unique, dynamic access codes for each user, which can be withdrawn or changed if necessary.
-This eliminates the need for physical keys or cards, which can be lost or stolen.
+Mobile apps can generate unique access codes for each user, which can be easily withdrawn or changed as needed.

-Bluetooth technology uses advanced encryption methods to secure communication between devices, ensuring that only authorized individuals can gain access.
-Using mobile apps improves the security of physical access control systems and reduces the risk of unauthorized access.
+Bluetooth technology uses advanced encryption methods to secure communication between devices, which ensures only authorized individuals can access the system.

 Future of Bluetooth technology in the physical access industry